• Skip to primary navigation

 What to Expect When You Are Registered

 We will send reading materials in advance of the workshop start date.
-Included are papers on ageing and sexing songbirds, molt terminology, North American Banding Council publications, and Powdermill banding procedures.
-For an idea of what species you might expect, please visit the banding summaries page on our website.
+Included are papers on ageing and sexing songbirds, molt terminology, North American Banding Council publications, and Powdermill banding procedures

-Workshoppers should plan to arrive the evening prior to the workshop.
+Workshoppers should plan to arrive by Monday evening.
 Lodging is a furnished house or cabin near the banding lab with internet access.
-The first workshoppers to arrive can pick up the key from the operations coordinator at Powdermill Nature Center, approximately 0.25 mile from the banding lab area (1795 Route 381, Rector, PA 15677).
+The first workshoppers to arrive can pick up the key from the operations coordinator at Powdermill Nature Center, approximately 0.25 mile from the banding lab (1795 Route 381, Rector, PA 15677).

 Workshoppers will begin by observing instructors during the banding process, rapidly progressing to hands-on practical experience.
 Participants in the Extraction workshop will be taught safe handling practices the first day and in subsequent days be given one-on-one instruction on extraction at the nets.
 Later in the course, as time and advancement allow, they will have the opportunity to band birds and discuss criteria used to age and sex birds.
 Participants in the Molt workshop will initially be shown molt limits in the hand but will progress to ageing birds on their own, and will be “quizzed” by the final days of the workshop.
 Participants may ask to join in on net rounds or banding, and are encouraged to observe and participate, as time allows, in the parts of the banding operation that interest them.